Hekstra-Lab/marccd/README.md

 # marccd
 Read, write, and manipulate diffraction images that use the MarCCD format

+This Python library provides:
+- A `MarCCD` class for representing diffraction images and their header information
+- IO methods that support reading and writing MarCCD format diffraction images

 ## Installation

 I have not yet made this package available on PyPI.
 Until then, `marccd` can be